How to Stop Cyberbullying

 Cyberbullying has many terms associated with it, and we'll go over a couple important ones here.
 Trolling is when someone posts intentionally antagonistic messages on an online bulletin board or discussion area.
 Griefing, one of the most common forms of cyberbullying, is harassment of another player or participant within an online game.
 Griefing has many different manifestations, some of which have their own specific names.
 For example, kill stealing: consistently killing monsters that another player is trying to kill, frustrating his attempts to advance in or play a game.

 Acts of cyberbullying vary widely in content and effect, but they can be genuinely traumatic, especially in highly realistic worlds that blur the borders between fantasy and reality.
-And if an online gamer has invested hundreds or thousands of hours into his avatar (Internet representation of himself), online character or position in a game universe, there can be a significant emotional attachment at stake.
-On the other hand, posting embarrassing stories and photographs on a social networking site viewed by an entire high school can devastate a student.
-Cyberbullying often leads to real-life, physical conflicts as well as feelings of depression, hopelessness and loss.
+And if an online gamer has invested hundreds or thousands of hours into his avatar (internet representation of himself), online character or position in a game universe, there can be a significant emotional attachment at stake.

-Experts say that the Internet makes bad or anti-social behavior easier.
+Experts say that the internet makes bad or anti-social behavior easier.
 The anonymity allowed by the Internet emboldens bullies as they feel shielded from the consequences of their acts.
 Judith Donath, an MIT professor who studies media and social networks, told CNN that online interactions easily change people's perceptions of what's acceptable and what's not; it also can contribute to a sense that other players or participants aren't real human beings [source: CNN.com].

 On the next page we'll look at some methods of stopping cyberbullies.